awsdocs/amazon-aurora-user-guide/doc_source/babelfish-connect-sqlserver.md

    If a message appears indicating that SSMS can't apply connection strings, choose **OK**\.

-   If you are having trouble connecting, see [Troubleshooting connections to your SQL Server DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting) in the *Amazon RDS User Guide*\.
+   If you are having trouble connecting to Babelfish, see [Connection failure](babelfish-troubleshooting.md#babelfish-troubleshooting-connectivity)\.

+   For more information about SQL Server connection issues, see [Troubleshooting connections to your SQL Server DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting) in the *Amazon RDS User Guide*\.